ctglab/miXer/README.md

 - **GRC_pseudoautosomal_regions_hgVersion.gz**: Annotation track contraining PAR regions

 ## miXer Configuration - EXCAVATOR2 Singularity file
-To run miXer, the `.sif` file of EXCAVATOR2 is required.
-Instructions to build it are to be found here (...)
+At the moment, to run miXer, the `.sif` file of EXCAVATOR2 is required.
+Instructions on how to obtain it are to be found [in EXCAVATOR2 repository.](https://github.com/ctglab/excavator2)

 # Running miXer: Docker Image
 To run miXer using the Docker image, a JSON file must be compiled as such:<br>